phunware/maas-analytics-android-sdk/README.md

     super.onCreate();
     /*
      * Alternatively, register keys when the keys are defined
-     * in the manifest under meta-data tags.
+     * in the manifest under metadata tags.
      */
     PwCoreSession.getInstance().registerKeys(this);
 }